AleksandraBogusz/photo-hub/README.md

 ## How it works?
 App starts with a login page to sign in with credentials.
-The credentials teporararily are: Login: login1 Password: pass
+The credentials temporarily are: Login: login1 Password: pass
 ![image](https://user-images.githubusercontent.com/43926545/106159529-2db03780-6185-11eb-868c-65ec041774dc.png)

 By typing the search term users can find photos that they are intrested in.
 Photos are displayed as covers.
 Pictures are find by tags signed to each photo.